Do you experience these symptoms when speaking in public?

 The Root Cause of Stage Fright

-Imagine this: your heart pounds, your hands sweat, and your voice and body shake as you stand in front of an audience.
+Imagine this: your heart races, your hands shake, and your voice trembles as you stand in front of an audience.
 Why does this happen?
-The answer lies in how our brains process fear.
+The answer lies in how your brain processes fear.

 No one is born with stage fright.
-However, negative experiences—such as making a mistake or feeling humiliated in public—can condition your brain to associate being in front of others with danger.
-This mental association, or “fear memory,” triggers the symptoms of stage fright whenever you face similar situations.
+Instead, negative experiences—such as making a mistake or feeling humiliated in public—create “fear memories” in your brain.
+Over time, these memories teach your brain to see public speaking as dangerous, which triggers stage fright symptoms in similar situations.

 differences in the method for overcoming stage fright